scottkuhl/BlazorStaticWebApp/README.md

 - **[Blazor GDPR Consent Controls](https://github.com/majorimi/blazor-components/blob/master/.github/docs/GdprConsent.md)**: Blazor injectable service and components that renders a customizable GDPR consent Banner or Popup which stores the user's choice to Browser storage.

 - **[Localization in Blazor WebAssembly Applications](https://code-maze.com/localization-in-blazor-webassembly-applications/)**: In this article, we are going to learn how to implement localization in Blazor WebAssembly applications.
 We are going to start with a simple introduction to Globalization and Localization.
 Then, we are going to show you how to implement localization in Blazor WebAssembly applications and also how to enable users to choose the culture they want.

+- **[Azure Table Storage with ASP.NET Core](https://code-maze.com/azure-table-storage-aspnetcore/)**: We’ll learn how to create an ASP.NET Core Web API for performing CRUD operations on NoSQL data with the Table Storage in the back-end.

 ### Documentation